GhostFanta/GhostFanta.github.io/source/_posts/tickets.md

 ### Functional Requirements:
-+ All cities should be listed in drop down.
++ All cities should be listed in dropdown menu.
 By selecting different city, corresponding events should be displayed.

 + Once the customer select a event, available sessions for this event and the seats of the corresponding hall should be displayed.
 Customer should be able to tell if a seat is available or not.